 If you’re a visual learner and need to SEE it to “get it,” have a look at the completely made-up, overly simplified charts to illustrate each method.

 So if these are your debts below, this is how you would sort them to create a debt snowball as your debt repayment method.

 With this method, you only focus on one debt at a time.

-After you pay the minimum on debt #’s 2-5 (using the chart as an example) you take all the extra money in your budget and you add that to the minimum payment of debt #1 and you put it all on debt #1.
+After you pay the minimum on debts 2-5 (using the chart as an example), you take all the extra money in your budget, and add it to the minimum payment of debt 1, and put it all on debt 1.

 Debt Avalanche Method

 The debt avalanche method is quite similar to the debt snowball method.